optimagic-dev/optimagic/docs/source/algorithms.md

     The algorithm supports the following options:

     - **stopping.max_iterations** (int): Specify the maximum number of global searh iterations.
-    - **local_algorithm** (str): The local optimization algorithm to be used.
+    - **local_algorithm** (str): The local optimization algorithm to be used. valid options are.
+"Nelder-Mead".
+"Powell".
+"CG".
+"BFGS".
+"Newton-CG".
+"L-BFGS-B".
+"TNC".
+    "COBYLA".
+"SLSQP". "trust-constr". "dogleg". "trust-ncg". "trust-exact".
+    "trust-krylov".
 Default "L-BFGS-B".
-Any local scipy optimizer works.
+    - **local_minimizer_options**: (dict) Additional keyword arguments for the local minimizer.
+Check the documentation of the local scipy algorithms for details on what is supported.
     - **initial_temperature** (float): The temparature algorithm starts with.
 The higer values lead to a wider search space.
 The range is (0.01, 5.e4] and defalt is 5230.0.
     - **restart_temperature_ratio** (float): Reanneling starts when the algorithm is decreased to initial_temperature * restart_temperature_ratio.
 Default is 2e-05.
     - **visit** (float): Specify the thickness of visiting distribution's tails.
 Range is (1, 3] and default is scipy's default, 2.62.